AseptSoft Core Documentation

 Auto

-Popup appears immediately when you hover over any valve
+Popup appears immediately when you hover over any Engineering Item

-Active design sessions where you frequently inspect valves
+Active design sessions where you frequently inspect items

 ⌨️ Ctrl+Hover